wwevo/7dtd-chrani-server/README.md

 code-base is tested on 100% vanilla server and one with Coppis + Botman.
 Not tested with any other mods. also tested it with three instances of this bot connected to the same server by accident. it worked :)

-coppis will be needed though as a lot of important features won#t be available without it. like pm's and colored chat
+coppis will be needed though as a lot of important features won't be available without it. like pm's and colored chat and in fact hidden chat-command. all of these are kinda required on a real world server :)